 Are you on top of the latest business trends?
 You’d better be!
-It’s crucial to ensure that you are always relevant and are continuously able to connect with your target demographic.
-The fast paced world seems to give birth to trends left and right and some may just be passing fads but keeping up with them will show you the mind set of consumers and what they are looking for.
+It’s crucial to ensure that you are always relevant and continuously connect with your target demographic.
+The fast-paced world seems to give birth to trends left and right, and some may just be fads, but keeping up with them will show you the mindset of consumers and what they are looking for.
 You will then be able to adjust your strategies and keep your pipeline flowing consistently.

 Stay on top of trends and get the support to keep up with the flexibility to meet your consumers’ needs with a MyOutDesk Virtual Assistant!
 Book your Double My Business Strategy Session today to find out how!

 Here are four sales trends you need to know to dominate 2020.

 According to statistics, 89% of consumers began doing business because of a poor previous customer experience.
 This means that they went elsewhere because they had a bad experience somewhere and searched for something better.
 Furthermore, statistics also show that 64% of consumers check reviews online before visiting a business.
 That being said, 2020 will be a year for laser focus on consumer experience.
 Having multiple options due to the rise of more businesses will cause consumers to be more particular to find exactly what they need.

 So what does a better customer experience look like?
 Here are some factors to consider, based on consumer behavior studies:

 - Surveys revealed that 60% of customers feel that waiting on hold for just one minute is too long.

 - 92% of consumers read online reviews while looking for a local business.